utay/koogel/README.md

 ### Backend

-There is several available modules:
+There are several available modules:
 - bus: custom HTTP event bus with channels and messages
 - store: store the events
 - crawler\_manager: logic and load balancing between the crawlers